dotnet/maui/README.md

 Xamarin.Essentials is built with the new SDK-style projects with multi-targeting enabled.
 This means that all code for iOS, Android, and UWP exist inside of the Xamarin.Essentials project.

-If building on Visual Studio 2017, you will need the following SDKs and workloads installed:
+## Visual Studio

+A minimum version of Visual Studio 2019 16.3 or Visual Studio for Mac 2019 8.3 are required to build and compile Xamarin.Essentials.

 ### Workloads need: